Psychotherapy is hard work. It will often seem

 Psychiatric

-medication will usually be prescribed by general practitioners or
+psychiatric medications.
+(Pain medication will usually be prescribed by general

 |

-It may sound odd, but alcohol, nicotine, and illicit drugs are psychiatric
+It may sound odd, but alcohol, nicotine, and recreational drugs

 however, only set you on the path of social disobedience and self-indulgence,